wilwang/gcp-func-sample/README.md

 The command below deploys a function that gets triggered whenever an object is added to a Cloud Storage bucket.
 To see all the different Eventarc triggers that are supported, go to https://cloud.google.com/eventarc/docs/reference/supported-events.

+> **NOTE**
+>
+> For the import-to-bq function, you may need to increase the [memory limit](https://cloud.google.com/functions/docs/configuring/memory) of the function when deploying
+>
+> Be aware that for [newer runtimes](https://cloud.google.com/functions/docs/configuring/env-var#newer_runtimes), GCP_PROJECT environment variable is not set

 ```
 $ gcloud functions deploy FUNCTION_NAME \
     --gen2 \